Echo Hills Elementary School

 Fingerprinting is available at no charge by contacting Lucy Casto at the Board Office at (330) 689-5445.
 For your convenience, we also schedule opportunities for fingerprinting at the school building.

 Fingerprinting and background checks are good for one calendar year.
+They must be updated annually to maintain eligibility to volunteer.

 Upon arrival, volunteers must report to the office, sign in and obtain a volunteer badge before beginning their work.